-Currently, in the playgroup, we have an ongoing unit about garden’s animals, bugs and all about Spring and this week, it was all about frogs.
+Currently, in the playgroup, we have an ongoing unit about garden animals, bugs, and all about Spring, and this week, it was all about frogs.

-While researching for the subject, I checked if it was illegal to collect frogspawns.
-While you can still take home some tadpoles and observe them in your own pond/bucket/tank, it’s much better to encourage your children to observe in situ.
+While researching the subject, I checked if it was illegal to collect frogspawn.
+While you can still take home some tadpoles and observe them in your own pond/bucket/tank, it's much better to encourage your children to observe in situ.

 The frog life website is a gold mine of information with learning resources and a shop.
-It also told me that frogs number have decrease by 68% over the last 30 years!
+It also told me that frogs number have decreased by 68% over the last 30 years!

 This website is also full of info and clearly says: